 '''

 cat > /etc/ld.so.conf << "EOF"

 Begin /etc/ld.so.conf

 /usr/local/lib

+/usr/local/lib64

 /opt/lib

+/opt/lib64

 End /etc/ld.so.conf

 EOF

 '''

-10.7.5.
+10.8.5.
 Contents of Glibc

-Installed programs: catchsegy, gencat, getconf, getent, iconv, iconvconfig, ldconfig, ldd, lddlibc4, locale, localedef, mtrace, nscd, pcprofiledump, pt\chown, rpcgen, rpcinfo, sln, sprof, tzselect, xtrace, zdump, and zic Installed libraries: ld.so, libBrokenLocale.[a,so], libSegFault.so, libanl.[a,so], libbsd-compat.a, libc.[a,so], libcrypt.[a,so], libdl.[a.so]. libg.a, libieee.a. libm.[a.so]. libmcheck.a. libmemusage.so. libnsl.a. libnss\compat.so, libnss\dns.so, libnss files.so, libnss hesiod.so, libnss nis.so, libnss\nisplus.so, libpcprofile.so, libpthread.[a,so], libresolv.[a,so], librpcsvc.a, librt.[a,so], libthread db.so, and libutil.[a,so]
+Installed programs: catchsegy, gencat, getconf, getent, icony, iconyconfig, ldconfig, ldd, lddlibc4, locale, localedef, mtrace, nscd, pcprofiledump, pt_chown, rpcgen, rpcinfo, sln, sprof, tzselect, xtrace, zdump, and zic Installed libraries: ld.so, libBrokenLocale.[a,so], libSegFault.so, libanl.[a,so], libbsd-compat.a, libc.[a,so], libcrypt.[a,so], libdl.[a,so], libg.a, libieee.a. libm.[a,so], libmcheck.a. libmemusage.so, libnss compat.so, libnss dns.so, libnss files.so, libnss hesiod.so, libnss nis.so, libnss nisplus.so, libpcprofile.so, libpthread.[a,so], libresolv.[a,so], librpcsvc.a, librt.[a,so], libthread_db.so, and libutil.[a,so]

-catchsegv Can be used to create a stack trace when a program terminates with a segmentation fault gencat Generates message catalogues getconf Displays the system configuration values for file system specific variables getent Gets entries from an administrative database iconv Performs character set conversion iconvconfig Creates fastloading iconv module configuration files ldconfig Configures the dynamic linker runtime bindings ldd Reports which shared libraries are required by each given program or shared library lddlibc4 Assists ldd with object files locale Tells the compiler to enable or disable the use of POSIX locales for built-in operations localedef Compiles locale specifications mtrace Reads and interprets a memory trace file and displays a summary in human-readable format nscd A daemon that provides a cache for the most common name service requests pcprofiledump Dumps information generated by PC profiling pt_chown A helper program for grantpt to set the owner, group and access permissions of a slave pseudo terminal rpcgen Generates C code to implement the Remote Procecure Call (RPC) protocol rpcinfo Makes an RPC call to an RPC server sln A statically linked program that creates symbolic links sprof Reads and displays shared object profiling data tzselect Asks the user about the location of the system and reports the corresponding time zone description xtrace Traces the execution of a program by printing the currently executed function zdump The time zone dumper zic The time zone compiler ld.so The helper program for shared library executables libBrokenLocale Used by programs, such as Mozilla, to solve broken locales libSegFault The segmentation fault signal handler libanl An asynchronous name lookup library libbsd-compat Provides the portability needed in order to run certain Berkey Software Distribution (BSD) programs under Linux libc The main C library libcrypt The cryptography library libdl The dynamic linking interface library libg A runtime library for g ++ libieee The Institute of Electrical and Electronic Engineers (IEEE) floating point library libm The mathematical library libmcheck Contains code run at boot libmemusage Used by memusage (included in Glibc, but not built in a base CLFS system as it has additional dependencies) to help collect information about the memory usage of a program libnsl The network services library libnss The Name Service Switch libraries, containing functions for resolving host names, user names, group names, aliases, services, protocols, etc. libpcprofile Contains profiling functions used to track the amount of CPU time spent in specific source code lines libpthread The POSIX threads library libresolv Contains functions for creating, sending, and interpreting packets to the Internet domain name servers librpcsvc Contains functions providing miscellaneous RPC services librt Contains functions providing most of the interfaces specified by the POSIX.1b Realtime Extension libthread_db Contains functions useful for building debuggers for multi-threaded programs libutil Contains code for "standard" functions used in many different Unix utilities
+catchsegy Can be used to create a stack trace when a program terminates with a segmentation fault gencat Generates message catalogues getconf Displays the system configuration values for file system specific variables getent Gets entries from an administrative database iconv Performs character set conversion iconvconfig Creates fastloading iconv module configuration files lddlibc4 Assists ldd with object files locale Tells the compiler to enable or disable the use of POSIX locales for built-in operations localedef Compiles locale specifications mtrace Reads and interprets a memory trace file and displays a summary in human-readable format nscd A daemon that provides a cache for the most common name service requests pcprofiledump Dumps information generated by PC profiling pt_chown A helper program for grantpt to set the owner, group and access permissions of a slave pseudo terminal rpcgen Generates C code to implement the Remote Procecure Call (RPC) protocol rpcinfo Makes an RPC call to an RPC server sln A statically linked program that creates symbolic links sprof Reads and displays shared object profiling data tzselect Asks the user about the location of the system and reports the corresponding time zone description xtrace Traces the execution of a program by printing the currently executed function zdump The time zone dumper zic The time zone compiler ld.so The helper program for shared library executables libBrokenLocale Used by programs, such as Mozilla, to solve broken locales